zhackerloopback/Gourav-Raj/README.md

 # Portfolio
 # 💫 About Me:

-I'm Gourav Raj, a 2nd-year B.Tech student with a passion for cybersecurity.
+I'm Gourav Raj, a 2nd-year MCA student with a passion for cybersecurity.
 My knowledge in Ethical Hacking and Cyber Security enable me to apply theory to practical scenarios like code cracking and ethical hacking.
 I'm committed to staying abreast of the evolving cybersecurity landscape and finding real-world solutions.
 As a Learner Student, I bridge academia and the professional realm, seeking collaborations and opportunities to inspire innovation in digital security.
 Highly skilled and detail-oriented cybersecurity and digital forensics expert with extensive experience in protecting critical systems and investigating cyber incidents.
 Proven ability to develop and implement robust security strategies, conduct